suarez9093/fundamentals/questions/javascript/prototypes.md

 # Prototypes

-1. Most objects have a Prototype.
+1. Most objects have a Prototype (template obj).
 A prototype is another object that is used as a fallback source of properties.
 When an object gets a request for a property it does not have its prototype will be searched for the property then the prototype' prototype etc.

 ```javascript
 let empty = {};